About pCPA

 Mandate: To conduct collective, expert-informed negotiations and achieve the pCPA objectives:

-• increase access to relevant and cost-effective treatments;
+• Increase access to clinically relevant and cost-effective treatments

 The pCPA is one part of the overall Canadian drug reimbursement process.

-Flow of the process through: Health Canada, CADTH & INESSS, pCPA, and Public Drug plans*Please note that the figure above is a simplified illustration of the process and there can be exceptions.
+Flow of the process through: Health Canada, CDA and INESSS, pCPA, and Public Drug plans*Please note that the figure above is a simplified illustration of the process and there can be exceptions.

 Health Canada